Mitchell Johnson (artist)

 Mitchell Johnson (born 1964) is an American contemporary artist.
 Johnson is known as a colorist.
-His paintings often depict landscapes, architecture, and urban scenes.
+His paintings often depict landscapes, architecture, and urban scenes inspired by his home in the San Francisco Bay Area and annual trips to Europe and New England.

 Early life and education

 Johnson was born in Rock Hill, South Carolina, and grew up in New York and Virginia.
 He studied painting at Staten Island Academy and earned a bachelor’s degree in computer science from Randolph-Macon College in 1986.
 From 1987 to 1988 he attended the Washington Studio School in Washington, D.C., and later he completed a Master of Fine Arts at Parsons School of Design in 1990.

 Artistic career

 In 1990 Johnson moved to San Francisco and worked as a studio assistant to Sam Francis.
-While working for Francis, he also began painting independently.
+While working for Francis, he also continued painting independently both outdoors and in his Palo Alto garage.
 In 2007 he was the artist-in-residence at the Josef and Anni Albers Foundation in Bethany, Connecticut.

-Johnson has held solo exhibitions in the United States and Europe, including Color as Content: A 25-Year Survey at the Bakersfield Museum of Art in 2015, Color Continuum at the Pamela Walsh Gallery in Palo Alto in 2021, La révélation de Meyreuil at the Musée Villa les Camélias in Cap d’Ail in 2024, Small Paintings at Galerie Mercier in Paris (May 2025), and Twenty Years in Truro (Selected Paintings 1989–2025) at the Truro Center for the Arts at Castle Hill in Massachusetts in 2025.
+Johnson has held solo exhibitions in the United States and Europe, including Color as Content: A 25-Year Survey at the Bakersfield Museum of Art in 2015, Color Continuum at the Pamela Walsh Gallery in Palo Alto in 2021, La révélation de Meyreuil at the Musée Villa les Camélias in Cap d’Ail in 2024, Small Paintings at Galerie Mercier in Paris (May 2025), and Twenty Years in Truro (Selected Paintings 1989–2025) at the Truro Center for the Arts at Castle Hill in Massachusetts in 2025, and Mitchell Johnson: Personal Color (Selected Paintings 1988–2026) at Galerie Mercier in Paris in 2026.